Everduin94/flotes-blog/src/pages/posts/flotes-2x-faster.md

 ## Origin

-In June of 2022, I finally became curious (and frustrated) enough to give something new a try. -- That something was **Svelte(Kit)**.
+In June of 2022, I became curious (and frustrated) enough to give something new a try. -- That something was **Svelte(Kit)**.

 I had been working on Enterprise applications in Angular for years, and so I always wrote my side projects in Angular as well.

 One weekend, I was hell-bent on **improving my lighthouse score** and speeding up the apps initial page load.

 I spent hours refactoring, lazy loading, removing dependencies.
-After everything I tried **my scores were still far from ideal** in production.
+After everything I tried, **my scores were still far from ideal** in production.

 This article is not to say that Angular *can't* be fast.
 That's not true.
 It's that **Svelte Kit** makes it **intuitive** to be **fast**.